crup/crup-hugo/content/setting-up-hugo-on-github-pages.md

 - Travis CI

 ### Setup Repositories
-Create two repositories `username.github.io` and `awesome-hugo-project`.
+Create two repositories, `username.github.io` for website and `awesome-hugo-project` for Hugo source.
+Repository name for Hugo source can be anything.
 Whatever floats your boat!

-In this tutorial, I will be demonstrating two repository setup.

 ### Install Hugo
 ```brew install hugo```